 Finance and accounting courses

 If you are planning to take the Canadian Securities Course it may be a good idea to brush up on several topics with free CFI courses.
-Course that would be relevant include:
+Courses that would be relevant include:

-Topics NOT COVERED in the Canadian Securities Course (CSC) but that are very relevant to careers in corporate finance include:
+Topics NOT COVERED in the CSC but that are very relevant to careers in corporate finance include:

 Thank you for reading this guide to the Canadian Securities Course and learning about its curriculum, reasons to take it, and why it’s required for licensing.
 To keep learning and advancing your career in corporate finance, CFI highly recommends these additional resources: